tanaikech/MoveFolder/README.md

 - v1.0.0 (June 10, 2024)

   1. By email from kindly users, I could notice that permission for this library has been canceled.
 I'm worried that this might be my misoperation.
 I apologize for this situation.
 So, I updated permission to read the library.
 Please confirm whether you can install this library by the library project key `1UEyIfxDTat6GYRFy5iJ3UGj2QpyVuuQI5i-BsOcHDMr8HadIWailwj4k` again.

+- v1.0.1

+  1. In the recent update on the Google side, it was found that in the current stage, when the other libraries are loaded from a library, an error like `We're sorry, a server error occurred while reading from storage.
+Error code NOT_FOUND` occurs.
+So, from v1.0.1, the library of BatchRequest is included in this library.

 [TOP](#top)